- I am a Personal Representative, what proof of identity and address do you need from me?

 For a complete list of the acceptable documents as proof of identity and confirmation of address please see Help Us Identify You

-Once we have seen the death certificate, a joint account will automatically be re-titled in the name of the surviving party, unless there are any disputes over the estate.
+Once we’ve seen the death certificate, we’ll automatically transfer the accounts into the name of the remaining account holders, unless there are any disputes over the estate.

 The account number will remain the same and new cheque and paying in books will be ordered as required.